networq/website/getStartedSystem/Windows/windows10.md

  ```
  to active, by deleting the semi colon and saving your change.

-2d) Now the PHP libraries must be added to the Windows Path
+2d) Now the PHP runtime must be added to the Windows Path

 In the Windows control panel navigate to or search for "advanced system settings"